Readpato/unshelve_old/README.md

 ## Description

-Unshelve is a web app that lets you leave your experiences from a book you have read and also find out where the nearest bookstore is to find your next book!
+Unshelve is a web app where you can share your experiences and find out your nearest bookstore with your next book!

 ### Technologies Used